Got to Be Real: Legacy

 "Got to Be Real" was inducted into the Dance Music Hall of Fame on September 19, 2005.
-RIAA Platinum Certification.
 In 2017, ShortList's Dave Fawbert listed the song as containing "one of the greatest key changes in music history".

-Cheryl Lynn's recording of “Got to Be Real” was used on the soundtrack of Paris Is Burning in 1990, and has been noted as reinforcing themes of the documentary film; New York-based DJ Prince Language commented to NPR in 1992 that "The music that animates the movements of the dancers in the film, especially the lyrics, provides a subversive and sometimes even shady commentary on the politics and aesthetics of drag and ball culture.
+Cheryl Lynn's recording of "Got to Be Real" was used on the soundtrack of the documentary film Paris Is Burning (1990), and has been noted as echoing the different themes presented within it; New York-based DJ Prince Language commented to NPR in 1992 that "The music that animates the movements of the dancers in the film, especially the lyrics, provides a subversive and sometimes even shady commentary on the politics and aesthetics of drag and ball culture.
 The use of Cheryl Lynn's 'Got To Be Real' is the ultimate example of this, brilliantly touching on drag's invocations of and insistence on 'realness,' and the film shows how balls and dancers ultimately question the very notion of what is 'real' in the context of identity, and how we each create and construct our own 'real' selves."

 "Got to Be Real" was sampled in Father MC's 1990 rap hit "I'll Do 4 U".

-The song was featured in Brian De Palma's 1993 crime drama film Carlito’s Way.

-The song was featured in the South Park nineteenth season episode "Safe Space", where actor Steven Seagal dances along during a presentation at South Park Elementary School.

-This song is featured on a Chilean insurance company ING between 2005 and 2011.

-The track was used in Season 4 at the end of Episode 2 "The Real Me" of the series Sex and the City in the scenes featuring Carrie as a specially invited celeb in a charity runway show.
+In June 1998, Patti LaBelle featured Mariah Carey on a live duet of "Got to Be Real", during the recording of LaBelle's Live!
+One Night Only performance at the Hammerstein Ballroom, New York.
+The special duet features Carey singing in her whistle register on the bridge, reaching an "A" in her sixth octave.
+The performance would eventually go on to become the title and theme song of the voiceover digital parody series Got 2B Real (2011).

+"Got to Be Real" has been featured on the soundtracks of numerous films, including Carlito's Way (1993),Undercover Brother (2002), The Pink Panther (2006), The Holiday (2006) and Night at the Museum: Secret of the Tomb (2014), as well as television series, such as That’s So Raven (2003-2007), Scandal (2012-2018), Sex and the City (1998-2004), American Dad!
+(2005-present), RuPaul's Drag Race All Stars (2012-present) and AJ and the Queen (2020).

+In 2025, Billboard magazine ranked "Got to Be Real" number 29 in their list of "The 100 Greatest LGBTQ+ Anthems of All Time".